Skhmt/wallpaperjs/readme.md

 # wallpaperjs

-builds a native .node file to set a wallpaper with windows
+builds a native .node file to set a wallpaper in windows

 made this in a few minutes, use at your own peril